 August comes and brings the early breeze of autumn in Hanoi.
 It reminds me of my favorite street food, named green sticky rice – Com Vong.
 Com – green sticky rice is one of the most favorite street foods of Hanoian.
 When there are places elsewhere in the country also has young rice, but Com’s connoisseurs believe that the taste is different.
 In this post, I would focus on the tastiest one – Com Vong.

-To get more information, you can click: Indochina travel Vietnam
+To get more information, please view Indochina tours

 Why is it called Com Vong?

 Vong is the name of a village in the suburb of the old Hanoi.
 This long history village is famous for its traditional technique of making Com.
 Its unique has passed from generations to generations.

 Stories said the secret method of Com Vong is only passed to Son and Daughter-in-laws, not daughters.
 Because they believe when the daughters get married, they will bring the secret to the other villages and it is no longer a specialty from Vong Village anymore.